-It was a cold winter’s day when my wife and I took to Ulica Piwna in Gdańsk to make a short recording for Poland Walking Experiences.
+It was a cold winter’s day when my wife and I took to Ulica Piwna in Gdańsk to make a short film for our YouTube Channel Poland Walking Experiences.

 Obviously, there wasn’t the usual summer bustle and jolly atmosphere.
 Nevertheless, we were still able to capture the essence of Ulica Piwna – excellent architecture, coloured buildings and the imposing presence of St. Mary’s Basilica.